oui2wee/oui2wee.github.io/index.md

 goal of improving our professional and personal well-being ---especially that of PhD students and junior reseachers--- through

-* Better and healthier conference reviewing: guides for first-time PC chairs and PC members; pathway to PCs for junior researchers; incentivizing good reviews, active PC/reviewer discussion; engaging senior researchers; looking at and reviewing recent initiatives like discussion leads and area chairs, as well as investigating new ones like 2-tier PCs; top 10% award for flagship conferences.
+* *Better and healthier conference reviewing*: guidance for first-time PC chairs and PC members; pathway to PCs for junior researchers; incentivizing good reviews, active PC/reviewer discussion; engaging senior researchers; looking at and reviewing recent initiatives like discussion leads and area chairs, as well as investigating new ones like 2-tier PCs; top 10% award for flagship conferences.

-* Stronger
+* *Stronger
-bi-directional engagement with industry: career opportunities for PhD students and junior researchers; making sure our research is informed by real-world and industry needs and vice versa to ensure continuing impact; ensuring IACR community is perceived as an expert opinion on all things cryptography
+bi-directional engagement with industry*: making sure our research is informed by real-world and industry needs and vice versa to ensure continuing impact; ensuring IACR community is perceived as an expert opinion on all things cryptography;
+career opportunities for PhD students and junior researchers;

-* Building a more
+* *Building a more
-cohesive community:
+cohesive community*:
 cultivating appreciation for research done across IACR communities; facilitating student internships, visits, exchanges and conference social activities across institutions and continents.